aregtech/areg-sdk/docs/DEVELOP.md

 ### Attributes

 _Attributes_ in services are data that clients can subscribe to get update notifications either each time when data is set of only when data is updated.
 The attributes are listed in the section `<AttributeList> ... </AttributeList>`.
+The type of attribute must be possible to stream in [IEIOStream](../framework/areg/base/IEIOStream.hpp) object.

 **An example of declaring attribute to notify only on value change:**
 ```xml